by Jeff Knox

 Buyers tend to prefer viewing homes without the owner present.
 When selling a home yourself, this is not possible.
 You may also attract fewer buyers, because not everyone is comfortable handling real estate transactions on their own.
 Buyers who feel intimidated by this process will likely consult with a Realtor®, and will consequently avoid viewing any “for sale by owner” homes.

-I've found several things when a seller is around during a showing.
-(1) the buyers will not openly communicate their feelings about the home when the seller is present.
+I've found several things when a seller is around during a showing, especially in a for sale by owner situation: (1) the buyers will not openly communicate their feelings about the home when the seller is present.
 The buyer feels as if they cannot talk freely since the seller may think of the home almost as strongly as if it is their child.
 So, most buyers will politely keep their mouths shut while they look.
 (2) The buyers will not stay very long at the home when the seller is around.
 Again, sellers have a tendency to hang around and follow the buyers in an attempt to (a) try and sell their home and to (b) be (what they think) is helpful.
 Neither of the aforementioned seller actions are helpful.
 Not only are the actions not helpful, they hurt the sale of the home.
 Knowing this, you can now understand why buyers will not stay very long at a home where a seller is present.
 The buyers feel pressured.
 They do not want to feel pressured...period.

 The last & most important thing I've learned/heard when a seller is present is this - 99% of buyers personally tell me that it is "uncomfortable" and "awkward" when a seller is present at the showing of their own home.